 Comparative performance - Runs scored by a batsman is quite often used as the primary variable impacting the performance score of a batsman.
 However, a year or a time period in which most batsmen score centuries is usually indicative of either a dearth of good bowlers among all the teams or the pitches being more assistive to the batsmen as compared to the bowlers.
 In either case, a century scored in such a scenario is valued less as compared to otherwise difficult conditions in terms of a difficult batting pitch or a good opposition bowling unit.
-Accordingly, to gauge the impact on performance, here, the runs scored by a batsman on match by match basis is divided by the average of runs scored by all the batsmen during the period.
+Accordingly, to gauge the impact on performance, the paper uses runs scored by a batsman on match by match basis divided by the average of runs scored by all the batsmen during the period.

-Location (viz. home/away/neutral) impact - The location of the match (viz. home/away/neutral) usually is believed to have an impact on the performance of a batsman.
+Venue impact - The venue of the match (viz. home/away/neutral) usually is believed to have an impact on the performance of a batsman.
 Of the top 10 run scorers in ODI, only two (Kumara Sangakara of Sri Lanka and Ricky Ponting of Australia) have a higher batting average on away grounds as compared to home grounds.
 However, the trend may change with time.
 In modern day cricket, with too many matches being played across the globe and with the advent of tournaments like Indian Premier League and Big Bash League, the home advantage seems to be gradually diminishing.
-With time, location (viz. home/away/neutral) may or may not turn out to be an important factor at all.
+With time, venue may or may not turn out to be an important factor at all.
 However, we will leave it to the model to decide for us.

-The location (viz. home/away/neutral) is a categorical variable.
-Consequently, here a proxy variable is used to measure the impact.
+The venue is a categorical variable.
+Consequently, the paper uses a proxy variable to measure the impact.
 This variable will take care of the home advantage versus the challenges of alien pitches.
-However, the contention being debatable as well as likely to change based on the era in which the matches are played, the runs scored by a batsman is divided by the average of runs scored by all batsmen in that respective location (viz. home/away/neutral) during the time period under consideration.
-This gives a higher weightage to runs scored at a location (viz. home/away/neutral) which is unfavourable to the batsmen.
-If with time, home location tends to be less favourable for batsmen, then the model will automatically take care of it and give a higher weightage to runs scored at home as compared to runs scored at a away location.
+However, the contention being debatable as well as likely to change based on the era in which the matches are played, the runs scored by a batsman is divided by the average of runs scored by all batsmen in that respective venue during the time period under consideration.
+This gives a higher weightage to runs scored at a venue which is unfavourable to the batsmen.
+If with time, home venues tend to be less favourable for batsmen, then the model will automatically take care of it and give a higher weightage to runs scored at home as compared to runs scored at away location.